Back to all articles

 What is a Kundli and Why It Matters

 A Kundli — also called a Janma Kundali, birth chart, or natal horoscope — is a precise map of the sky at the exact moment and location of your birth.
-In Vedic astrology, it serves as the foundational document of your life's blueprint.
-Every planet, sign, and house placement encodes information about your personality, karma, health, relationships, and material prosperity.
+Think of it like a snapshot: the planets were all in specific positions when you arrived, and Vedic astrology says those positions matter deeply.

-The classical authority Brihat Parashara Hora Shastra (BPHS), attributed to the sage Parashara, establishes that the positions of the nine Grahas (planets) at birth directly influence every dimension of human experience.
-This is not mere symbolism — the Vedic tradition treats planetary placements as karmic indicators arising from actions across lifetimes.
+The classical text Brihat Parashara Hora Shastra (BPHS), attributed to the sage Parashara, establishes that the nine Grahas (planets) at birth directly influence every dimension of human experience.
+The Vedic tradition treats these placements as karmic indicators — echoes of actions across lifetimes, not just symbolic patterns.

-Understanding how to read a Kundli chart begins with recognising its basic structure: a square or diamond-shaped grid (North Indian style) or a circular diagram (South Indian style), divided into twelve segments known as Bhavas or houses.
+Reading a Kundli starts with its basic structure.
+It's a square or diamond-shaped grid in North Indian style, or a circular diagram in South Indian style.
+Either way, it's divided into twelve segments called Bhavas (houses).

 Understanding the Twelve Houses in Your Kundli

-Each of the twelve houses governs a distinct domain of life.
-The Saravali by Kalyana Varma and the BPHS both offer systematic descriptions of house significations.
-Here is a foundational reference:
+Each of the twelve houses governs a distinct area of life.
+Picture the chart as a house itself — each room handles something different.
+The Saravali by Kalyana Varma and the BPHS both describe these house meanings in detail.
+Here is a quick reference:

 HouseSanskrit NamePrimary Domain